 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for pupils to make choices safely, through the provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our e-Safety lessons.
 Pupils are able to make educated choices around challenge, how they record their learning, participation in our numerous extra-curricular clubs and other opportunities as they arise.

 Part of our school ethos and behaviour policy has revolved around core values such as ‘Respect’, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
 The school promotes respect for others and this is reiterated in our classroom environments, as well as our behaviour policy.
 Through the curriculum children learn to give their opinions constructively and respect those of others especially when they differ.
 Respect is also reinforced through working in teams.

 Tolerance of those of Different Faiths and Beliefs:

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 School resources are purchased with diversity in mind.
-Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.
+Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in BRAVE (our name for RE) and PSHEE.
 A local vicar is invited to contribute to assemblies on a regular basis.
 Such issues are also embedded in our curriculum.